 Rainwater Harvesting Systems

-Rainwater harvesting systems are another great way to save water.
-These systems collect and store rainwater for use in your garden or even inside your home.
-You can use collected rainwater for irrigation, flushing toilets, or even doing laundry.
+Rainwater harvesting systems are another wonderful way to save water.
+These systems collect and store rainwater in your garden or even inside your home.
+You can use collected rainwater for irrigation, flushing toilets, or laundry.

 Efficient Landscaping